Jolah1/my-wave-portal/README.md

-# Basic Sample Hardhat Project
+# Connecting my waveprtal App to Blockchain 👋

+## About

 This project demonstrates a basic Hardhat use case.
-It comes with a sample contract, a test for that contract, a sample script that deploys that contract, and an example of a task implementation, which simply lists the available accounts.
+It comes with a sample contract, a test for that contract, a sample script that deploys that contract on blockchain and also lists the available accounts.

+## Built with:

+Ths project was boostrapped with

+- React.js and

+* solidity

-Try running some of the following tasks:
+### Try running some of the following tasks:

 ```shell
 npx hardhat accounts